Programs Requiring Prior University Study

 Undergraduate

-Accelerated BA/iBA in Translation
+Accelerated BA/iBA in Professional Translation

 In addition to a direct-entry option, Glendon offers an accelerated BA program in Translation for applicants who already hold an undergraduate degree.